nbatfai/SamuVocab/README.md

 - The agent learns and recognizes a vocabulary of 20 words.
 It is shown in video at https://youtu.be/KGUrMSvD4RI
 - The agent learns and recognizes a vocabulary of 1200 words.
 It is shown in video at https://youtu.be/kjhJ7Q-7Ys0

+I am looking for a definition of a mathematical machine for learning.
+The Mental Processing Unit (MPU) is a computational mental organ introduced in detail in the manuscript called "Samu in His Prenatal Development".
+This is a possible definition that is based on the Samu's COP-based Q-learning (see http://arxiv.org/abs/1511.02889) and on the well-known basic processes in infant development called habituation and sensitization.
+I have performed several experiments for creating the definition of MPUs.
+The SamuVocal in question is a strong simplification of the SamuBrain (see https://github.com/nbatfai/SamuBrain) because the MPU of SamuVocal uses only a vector of Samu's COP-based Q-learning instead of a matrix.

 ## Usage

 ```